Andr-Zero/PXU/README.md

 ##### Installation
 - Warning again: The OEM power supply can be potentially dangerous even after being unplugged for a long periods of time.
 - Proceed with caution!
-Make sure AC cord in unplugged!
-Open console and remove HDD tray.
+- Make sure AC cord in unplugged!
+Then press the power button a few times to help discharge any residual power.
-- Unplug the cable connecting the OEM power supply to the main board.
+- Open console and remove HDD tray.
+Unplug the cable connecting the OEM power supply to the main board.
 - Remove the two screws holding the power supply down.
 Slide to the front of the console.
 - The power supply should be lift up and out now.
 Might have to angle to get it out of the shell.
 - Installation is reverse order.